-The best way to arrange the two windows is to use Excel's automatic 'Arrange' command (again, located in the View tab of the Excel ribbon, or the 'Window' drop-down menu of Excel 2003).
-Alternatively, you could size the windows manually in the Excel viewer.
+The best way to arrange the two windows is to use Excel's 'Arrange' command (also located in the View tab of the Excel ribbon, or the 'Window' drop-down menu of Excel 2003).
+Alternatively, you could size the windows manually.

 If you type a simple reference in your cell (e.g. A1) and then decide you want to change this to be a relative reference, while your cell is still in edit mode, simply press F4.